- Environmental Management Systems (Environmental Analysis and Risk Management; Policy Analysis; Resource Conservation)

 The School of Plant, Environmental & Soil Sciences offers degree programs in environmental management systems and plant and soil systems curricula.
-These curricula provide students with excellent preparation for careers in management, consulting, regulatory and public relations, or sales and services in agricultural, natural resources, or environmental industries.
-Some students use these science-based curricula as foundations to pursue graduate studies in agronomic, horticultural or environmental sciences or professional degrees in medicine or law.
+These curricula provide students with preparation for careers in management, consulting, regulatory and public relations, or sales and services in agricultural, natural resources, or environmental industries.
+Some students use these science-based curricula as foundations to pursue graduate studies in agronomic, horticultural or environmental sciences, or professional degrees in medicine or law.

 Students are given opportunities to gain valuable experience through internships in the agronomic, horticultural or environmental business communities, special research projects with faculty members, and/or part-time student employee positions.